Book: GharWaapsi (English)

 – Thana

-Venerable elder Shri Naran Ramji Limbani and his 6 friends performed ablution (Dehshuddhi) on the banks of the Godavari river at Nashik in 1908.
-They renounced Khichdia Satpanth, adopted pure Vedic Sanatan Dharma and launched a Sanatan Dharma campaign against Satpanth.
+Revered elder Shri Narayan Ramji Limbani and his 6 friends got their bodies purified (Dehshuddhi) on the banks of the Godavari river at Nashik in 1908 AD.
+They abandoned the mixed (Khichdiya) Satpanth, embraced the pure Vedic Sanatan Dharma, and started a campaign for Sanatan Dharma against Satpanth.

-On Samvat 1979, Jeth Sud-5 dated 20-5-1923, a total of 161 people of Dayapar village underwent purification in the presence of Naran Ramji, eliminated the torture of the oppressors, renounced Khichdia Pirana Satpanth and took initiation into pure Vedic religion.
-Due to the unprecedented event of the Sanat awakening in Dayapar village, an extraordinary agitation against Satpanth also started in the surrounding villages.
-Youths and female members of the community also started joining in this struggle.
-Many community sisters started the Dharma awareness movement in their homes and at their in-laws.
+On Samvat 1979, Jeth Sud-5, Date 20-5-1923, a total of 161 people from Dayapar village underwent body purification atonement in the presence of Narayan Ramji, abolished the terror of the tyrannical community leaders (Gedheras), bid farewell to the mixed Pirana Satpanth, and took initiation into the pure Vedic Dharma.
+Due to this unprecedented event of Sanatani awakening in Dayapar village, an extraordinary stir against Satpanth began in the surrounding villages as well.
+Youths and sisters (women) also started joining this fight.
+Many sensible sisters started the movement of religious awakening in their in-laws’ homes and their paternal homes as well.

-After the 67 people from Paneli village underwent purification, there was confusion and disturbance in the nearby villages and among the Satpanthi Gedheras.
-They were getting ready to respond with even greater force.
-On one side, there was the entire Satpanthi community, and on the other side, there were only a few Sanat brothers.
-It was a challenging situation.
-The Satpanth leaders and troublemakers started to mistreat them.
-They began making threats and causing trouble.
-However, these 67 people were so deeply committed to Sanatan Dharma that they firmly told the Gedheras that no matter how much they were tortured, they would not abandon Sanatan Dharma.
+Because 67 people of Paneli village underwent purification, a huge outcry arose in the surrounding villages and among the Satpanthi leaders.
+They prepared to counter-attack with double the force.
+On one side was the entire Satpanthi community and on the other side, a handful of Sanatani brothers.
+What was there to say then?
+The oppressors and schemers of Satpanth started harassing them.
+Threats of excommunication from the caste and harassment began to pour in.
+However, these 67 people were so intoxicated with Sanatan Dharma that they clearly told the leaders that no matter how much you harass us, we will not leave Sanatan Dharma.

 Leave a Reply